-When this item is set to Enable, the SATA AHCI controller manages the power usage of the SATA link.
+When this item is enabled, the SATA AHCI controller manages the power usage of the SATA link.
 The controller will put the link in a low power mode during extended periods of I/O inactivity, and will return the link to an active state when I/O activity resumes.
-The options are Disable and Enable.
+The options are Disabled and Enabled.